- Skip Ahead to

 - Assign tasks and give due dates.
 Projects get derailed when it’s unclear who’s actually responsible for what, especially if team members don’t know when their work needs to be completed.
 Not to mention all the time spent on work about work and potential for miscommunication.

 - Use custom fields to track stage, priority, additional task details, and more.
 As work moves along, use them to indicate the task’s status.
-You can also sort projects by custom fields and do advanced searches on them to find out what tasks need attention.

 - Use Timeline for a Gantt-style view to help you plan and visualize each step in your project.
 You can easily see each task’s duration and deadline to easily shift things around to avoid overlaps and conflicts.